afrozas/xml-generator/README.md

 ```

 # Running
-To start the nodejs server:
+To run the query server:
 ```
-$ node server.js
+$ npm start
 ```
 The search is prompted then.
 ```